rozek/blockly-ai-playground/README.md

 ![SolutionEncoder](./Screenshots/SolutionEncoder.png)

 > AI responses are often "noisy", i.e. they contain additional "decorative" words besides the actually requested information.
-This block therefore extracts the plain response and returns it as a list of facts (see example [AI Web Search with live Reporting](#ai-web-search-with-live-reporting))
+This block therefore extracts the plain response and returns it as a list of facts (see example [AI Web Search with live Reporting](#ai-web-search))

 ![ComputationOf](./Screenshots/ComputationOf.png)

 > generates a JavaScript function to achieve the given "objective", executes it and returns the result.
-This block internally uses the parameter list, function and argument generators described below.
+This block internally uses the parameter list, function and argument generators described below (see [related example](#ai-computation-tool))

 ![ParameterListGenerator](./Screenshots/ParameterListGenerator.png)

-> uses the current "knowledge" (taken from the context item `Knowledge`) and generates a (possibly empty) list of parameter specifications for a Javascript function to achieve the given "objective")
+> uses the current "knowledge" (taken from the context item `Knowledge`) and generates a (possibly empty) list of parameter specifications for a Javascript function to achieve the given "objective") (see [related example](#ai-parameter-list-generation))

 ![FunctionGenerator](./Screenshots/FunctionGenerator.png)

-> uses the given parameter specification list and generates a JavaScript function to achieve the given "objective".
+> uses the given parameter specification list and generates a JavaScript function to achieve the given "objective" (see [related example](#ai-code-generation-and-execution))

 ![ArgumentGenerator](./Screenshots/ArgumentGenerator.png)